Residential Tenancies Amendment Bill

 What doesn’t change

-The Government is keeping some amendments made in 2020, as they give more choice to landlords in how to manage their property:
+The Government has kept some amendments made in 2020, as they give more choice to landlords in how to manage their property:

 - Landlords can apply to the Tenancy Tribunal to end a periodic tenancy where the landlord has given three notices of anti-social behaviour in 90 days or where the tenant has been in repeated rent arrears.